 With perfect blues and jagged mountain peaks as the backdrop, the lakes of Canada will make any photo stand out.
 If you love outdoors and photography, Banff is truly a photographer’s paradise because no matter your expertise level or the camera gear you use, you are guaranteed an amazing shot.

-Here is a list of the top 10 photographic lakes that make Banff a must-see destination:
+Here is a list of the 10 best lakes to visit around Banff, Canada:

 It’s hard to think of another lake more photographed and shared on social media than the beautiful Moraine Lake.
 The incredibly blue water truly looks as amazing in person as it does in photographs.